kubecost/docs/gcp-out-of-cluster.md

 export SERVICE_ACCOUNT_NAME=<Unique name for your service account>
 ```

-Once these values have been set, this script can be run and will create the service key needed for this configuration.
+Once these values have been set, this script can be run and will create the service account needed for this configuration.

 ```sh
 gcloud config set project KUBECOST_PROJECT_ID